colin-delhalle/strawpoll-viewer/readme-testers.txt

 npm install
-npm build
+npm run package

+Will compile all ts files to js, create the zip file of the extension and put it to ./extension/web-ext-artifacts/

+---

-npm start
+npm run start

-npm build compile .ts files from ./src to .js files in ./extension npm start use web-ext to launch firefox in a test page.
+Will start Firefox on the test page with the plugin installed